Back to All Events

-On our third session of 2026, Wednesday 17 June, we’ll talk about the work of Rebecca West.
+On our fourth session of 2026, Wednesday 19 August, we’ll talk about the work of Zadie Smith.

 North Books’ alternative book club edges away from the usual convention of only inviting readers to discuss a single book (though this can happen from time to time) to opening up our evenings to a more general celebration of our shared love of storytelling and the people behind the words on the page.